 Brandon is a social psychologist who helps companies create products and services that resonate with consumers at the level of identity and emotion.

 In recent work with a healthcare company, he helped identify the importance of enacting familiar routines and rhythms for living a comfortable and meaningful life.
-This finding helped define a new strategic direction: to help people stay closer to important routines while receiving medical care or recovering from treatment.
+This finding helped define a new strategic direction: to help people stay closer to important routines while receiving medical care or recovering.
 His team created a portfolio of services that give patients greater flexibility around when and where they can receive care.

 Brandon received a PhD from UCLA and did postdoc work at Duke University.